Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Census Method

 Therefore, $\{\Tilde{\Delta}_1(i)\}$'s are independent for all $i:\Tilde{x}_i = 0$ since they have no common term.
-Notice it is not the case for all $i \in [n]$.
-But we only need to predict the unrevealed labels, hence the independence.
+Note that this is not the case for all $i \in [n]$.
+However, we only need to predict the unrevealed labels, hence the independence holds.

 The estimator given by majority voting of 1-neighbors is